Why Wells Fargo & Company (WFC) Stock Could See Much Higher Prices Ahead

 Wells Fargo & Company (WFC): Who are the competitors?

-The company’s main competitors (and peers) include Bank of America Corporation (BAC) that is trading 99.75% up over the past 12 months and Great Southern Bancorp Inc. (GSBC) that is 53.60% higher over the same period.
-Regions Financial Corporation (RF) is 153.73% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 21.5% from the last report on Feb 11, 2021 to stand at a total of 45.9 million short shares sold with a short interest ratio of 1.56.
+The company’s main competitors (and peers) include Bank of America Corporation (BAC) that is trading 87.24% up over the past 12 months and Great Southern Bancorp Inc. (GSBC) that is 43.61% higher over the same period.
+Regions Financial Corporation (RF) is 137.84% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -27.39% from the last report on Mar 14, 2021 to stand at a total of 58.47 million short shares sold with a short interest ratio of 1.56.